+NRACLR is the ratio of the filtered mean power centered on the assigned NR channel frequency to the filtered mean power centered on one NR channel frequency at nominal channel spacing, this NR channel is adjacent to the extended channel bandwidth with the same bandwidth as the assigned NR channel.

 When the IE powerBoostPi2BPSK-r18 or powerBoostQPSK-r18 is set to 1 for a UE supporting the capability of powerBoosting-pi2BPSK-QPSK-r18 or capability of powerBoosting-pi2BPSK-QPSK-Modified-r18, for power class 2 UE, the ACLR requirement of PC2 applies.
 For power class 3 UE, the ACLR requirement of PC3 applies.